 - Have you enabled security with your WebSphere Application Server?
 Refer to Configuring global security for more details. - Have you configured Common Secure Interoperability (CSI) authentication protocol for your target application server?
-Refer to Configuring global security for more details. - Note: The Security Authentication Service (SAS) authentication protocol does not support Java client authentication with SSL transport.
+Refer to "Configuring global security" on page 137 for more details.

+Note: The Security Authentication Service (SAS) authentication protocol does not support Java client authentication with SSL transport.